marcglasberg/i18n_extension/README.md

     └── pt.po
 ```

-Don't forget to declare your assets directory in your `pubspec.yaml`:
+Don’t forget to declare your assets directory in your `pubspec.yaml`:

 ```yaml
 flutter: